Israel strikes Yemen after Houthis fire new type of missile

 More than 10 fighter jets participated in the strikes, according to an Israeli air force official, who said the furthest target was approximately 2,000 kilometers (1,240 miles) from Israel.

+“For every missile the Houthis launch at Israel, they will pay many times over,” Israeli Defense Minister Israel Katz said in a statement.
+“Today we brought upon the Houthis a blow of darkness and blackout—and going forward, there will be a blow of the firstborn as well.”

+Israeli Prime Minister Benjamin Netanyahu said the attacks showed the “strength and determination” of his country.
+“The Houthi terror regime is learning the hard way that it will pay—and is paying—a very heavy price for its aggression against the State of Israel,” Netanyahu said.

-A television station affiliated with the Houthis, who control the city, said there was “Zionist aggression ongoing on the capital Sanaa.”
+Al-Masirah said there was “Zionist aggression ongoing on the capital Sanaa,” a city controlled by the Houthis.

 A member of the Houthi leadership, Mohammad al-Farrah said that the Houthis would continue to support the people of Gaza and would “not retreat from it until the aggression is lifted, the siege is broken, and the starvation of Gaza’s people is stopped.”